vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/vault-integration/README.md

     params:
       SYS_USERNAME: ((vault-system-username))
 ```

-Then, when Concourse runs that pipeline/job, it will search for the corresponding secret in Vault, using a [pre-determined search order](http://concourse.ci/creds.html#vault), and execute the task appropriately with the retrieved values.
+When Concourse runs that pipeline/job, it will search for the corresponding secret in Vault, using a [pre-determined search order](http://concourse.ci/creds.html#vault), and execute the task appropriately with the retrieved values.

 ## Configuring the Vault server